jgyy/sveltegame/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

+## Personal notes

+currently at 1k lines, yet to check for duplicates.

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!